 I wasn’t very careful about chunking up my bananas before freezing them and there are some bigger pieces in the above photo.
 But over time I’ve learned that it’s better to break them into quarters or smaller before freezing them because it’s easier to process them into ice cream.

-I usually have to stop the food processor a couple of times to scrape down the sides, and break up and chunks that form.
+I usually have to stop the food processor a couple of times to scrape down the sides.
+Break up and chunks that form and process again.

 You’ll know your ‘ice cream’ is done when it’s all smooth with no chunks remaining.

 I love how this ‘ice cream’ is so creamy with the texture of soft serve.
 And I would’ve never thought that bananas could create such magic!Print

 This Healthy Chunky Monkey Ice Cream is a fruit based nice cream recipe that’s super popular with kids!
 It’s all fruit based with no added sugar, but there’s plenty of chocolate peanut butter flavor to go around.
 Try it with any and all optional toppings!

 1/4 cup peanut butter, or any other nut butter

 sliced bananas, chocolate chunks/chips, roasted peanuts/nuts, and cacao nibs